marchartung/ParallelFMU/README.md

     8. OpenModelica Compiler (OSMC-PL, GPL v3.0)
       - https://github.com/OpenModelica/OMCompiler
       - The OMC is used to build the test FMUs.
-Of course, this can be also done with an other Modelica Compiler.
+Of course, this can be also done with any other Modelica Compiler.

     9. FMI Library (>= 2.0) (BSD)
         - Replaced by FMU SDK and therefore not supported anymore
         - http://www.jmodelica.org/FMILibrary
         - Linux: Download sources, unzip, read FMILIB_Readme.txt, configure, make, install
         - Windows: download binaries
         - Its important to remember where FMIlibary is installed to.
 The installation path has to be provided to the CMake file of OMVis.